 Caesar Pasta Salad is the perfect dish for summer.
-Tender pasta noodles tossed with with traditional Caesar Salad ingredients in a creamy garlic lemon dressing this meal is both flavorful and filling.
+Tender pasta noodles tossed with traditional Caesar Salad ingredients in a creamy garlic lemon dressing this meal is both flavorful and filling.
 I love that can be made ahead of time and served on the hottest of days, offering relief from the heat of the oven!

 If you like Caesar Salad, you are going to love this Caesar Pasta Salad recipe.
 It combines all of the delicious flavors of a classic Caesar salad with pasta to make a perfect summer meal!
 You can serve this pasta salad as an all in one meal, or pair it with a plate of fresh fruit or fresh crusty bread for a dinner everyone is going to love.

 Caesar salad dressing has to be one of my all time favorites, rich and creamy with a distinct lemon and garlic flavor.
 I highly suggest making the homemade dressing for this recipe, it’s both quick and delicious.

 Caesar salad dressing typically has anchovies in it and they really do add an amazing dimension of flavor to this dressing!

 I personally don’t eat much that has a really strong fish flavor but using anchovy paste adds so much umami to this recipe (I don’t use tons so it’s not super fishy) that I never leave it out.
 You can certainly replace it with blended capers if you don’t want to use it but it’s worth trying at least once.
 Using a paste instead of chopped anchovy fillets makes a smoother dressing and I prefer it without little chunks so I generally use the paste but if you happen to have filets on hand, definitely use those!

 If you’re really in a time crunch you can most certainly sub in your favorite bottled Caesar salad dressing; either way, this Caesar pasta salad is unforgettably good!